thurstonsand/scala-cass/README.md

   * number of partition keys
   * number of clustering keys
   * the right hand side of the table definition
-  * optional parameters take the underlying type parameter as its type for table creation
+* parameters wrapped in `Option` take the underlying type parameter as its type for table creation
 * you must have at least 1 partition key
 * the number of partition keys + clustering keys must be less than the number of fields in the case class
 * any rules associated with cassandra semantics for data types must be followed (eg no counters in the primary key)